valkyrienyanko/AutoPR/README.md

 - [ ] Do not merge pull request

 ## Todo
-- Change "Merge Type (squash)" option to be like the "PR Description Prompt (yes)" so it will cycle between the 3 choices (merge, rebase, squash)
 - Optimize and review `options.c` code (it works but it is a mess)